flutter/flutter-github-scripts.dart/README.md

 Shows all authors closing PRs between May 1 2020 and May 3 2020.

-## bin/issues-milestones.dart

-Usage: `pub run bin/issues-milestones.dart`

-Generates a list of unmilestoned owned issues, unowned milestoned issues, and some statistics about how many issues are owned by each contributor listed in the CSV `org-reports.csv`.
-The CSV is a file consisting of records with two comma-delineated fields, the first being GitHub account, the second being 'Y' if the contributor should be included in the statistics, or 'N' otherwise.

 ## bin/notable-contributors.dart

 Usage: `pub run bin/notable-contributors.dart [--all-contributors] [--merged from-date to-date] [--closed from-date to-date]`